-A cable car and cogwheel trains can take you on a breathtaking journey to the summit.
-This is where you will get to see more than 400 natural snow-clad mountains spread across four countries, including Germany, Austria, Italy, and Switzerland.
+A cable car and cogwheel train can take you on a breathtaking journey to the summit.
+This is where you will see more than 400 natural snow-clad mountains spread across four countries: Germany, Austria, Italy, and Switzerland.

 There are three cable cars and five mountaineering routes or hiking paths to get to the peak of Zugspitze.
 You can pick any option to reach the top of this fantastic mountain.

 Overall, it is one of the popular summer and winter sports destinations.
 You can try your hands on hiking, skiing, paragliding, tobogganing, and other activities.